 Somewhat discursively this blog aimed to disabuse the reader of logic that is being paraded out via the debt truck nonsense.
 But the more substantial point is that if you want to argue about de-leveraging then you have to understand the intrinsic relationship between the government and non-government sector and the way the currency works to define that relationship.

 1. If you concentrate only on the non-government sector you will make mistakes in inference about private debt dynamics.

 2. If you assume the government sector is like the non-government then you will completely misunderstand the dynamics of public debt.

-For a modern monetary theorist, private debt is not remotely like public debt.
+For a proponent of Modern Monetary Theory (MMT), private debt is not remotely like public debt.
 Private debt is required to “finance” private spending in excess of income, asset sales and saving.
 It has to be paid back by consuming less in the future.

 Public debt doesn’t finance anything and doesn’t constrain the capacity of the sovereign government to spend in the future.